Italy migrant tragedy death toll over 60; dozens missing

 The rescue operation was declared early Sunday after the busted-up remains of the boat were discovered on the shore near Crotone, Frontex said.

-“It was impossible to conduct any possible maneuver to get close (to the migrant ship) or to carry out a rescue due to the sea conditions," Piatedosi told reporters late Sunday.
-"We always have to consider that rescues carried out by institutional rescue teams must avoid putting at risk the lives of the rescuers while they are trying to rescue others.”
+“It was impossible to conduct any possible maneuver to get close (to the migrant ship) or to carry out a rescue due to the sea conditions," Piantedosi told reporters late Sunday.
+“We always have to consider that rescues ... must avoid putting at risk the lives of the rescuers.”

-Firefighter Inspector Giuseppe Larosa said the first rescue crews to arrive were devastated by how many children had drowned, and observed that the bodies of the dead had scratches all over them, as if they had tried to hang onto the boat to save themselves.
+The first rescue crews to arrive were devastated by how many children had drowned, said Firefighter Inspector Giuseppe Larosa, who was on the beach Monday morning.
+He said the rescuers noticed that the bodies of the dead had scratches all over them, as if they had tried to hang onto the boat.

 The mayor of Cutro declared a day of mourning Monday, with flags on public buildings at half-staff.
 A city ordinance invited all residents, and especially schoolchildren, to observe a minute of silence at 11 a.m.

-Note: This story has been edited to correct the last name of Italy's interior minister.